grassrootseconomics/cic-stack/apps/data-seeding/README.md

 - Sovereign import script is very slow because it's scrypt'ing keystore files for the accounts that it creates.
 An improvement would be optional and/or asynchronous keyfile generation.

-- Running the balance script should be _optional_ in all cases, but is currently required in the case of `cic_ussd` because it is needed to generate the metadata.
-An improvement would be moving the task to `import_users.py`, for a different queue than the balance tx handler.

 - MacOS BigSur issue when installing psycopg2: ld: library not found for -lssl -> https://github.com/psycopg/psycopg2/issues/1115#issuecomment-831498953

-- `cic_ussd` imports is poorly implemented, and consumes a lot of resources.
-Therefore it takes a long time to complete.
-Reducing the amount of polls for the phone pointer would go a long way to improve it.

-- A strict constraint is maintained insistin the use of postgresql-12.
+- A strict constraint is maintained insisting the use of postgresql-12.